 Furthermore, since the venture capital industry is predominantly operated by men, many did not understand the problem Stitch Fix tried to solve.

 To make matters worse, Lake even experienced an instance of sexual harassment in 2013.
 Justin Caldbeck, a venture capitalist at Lightspeed Venture Partners (which was one of Stitch Fix’s investors), made sexual advances towards Lake.
 Both Lightspeed and Lake signed a mutual nondisparagement agreement in 2013.

-Despite these road bumps, both Lake and her company preserved.
+Despite these road bumps, Lake ultimately made it work.
 In the years to come, Stitch Fix continued to add customers and raise money.
 And because of the prejudice and reservations many (male) investors held, capital and excessive funding rounds were always hard to come by.
 This forced Stitch Fix to focus on profitability early on.

 How Does Stitch Fix Make Money?